Rogannn/Maki-Bot/README.md

 - FIX: re-sync date and time

-2. When applicant chats with Maki Bot, it will trigger the notify mailing system even if the query of applicant is within the FAQs.
-This only happens when its the first time running the system after booting up the device.
+2. A function gets triggered for whatever reason.

 - REASON: idk

-- FIX: Run, stop, and run again the launcher when its the first time running after booting up the computer.
-Do this only once per boot up.
+- FIX: When its your first time running the system after turning on your computer, execute the launcher.py two times.
+Run, stop, and then run again